This easy one pan lemon garlic chicken recipe is ready in no time! A quick, healthy weeknight chicken dinner that tastes great over rice or pasta.

 - Remove chicken to a plate and set aside, then return pan to stove over medium-high heat.

-- Add onion and garlic to pan and saute until onion is translucent and has started to caramelize, about 4 minutes.
-If pan is looking a little dry, add another drizzle of olive oil to help the onion cook.
+- Add onion and garlic to pan.
+Sauté until onion is translucent, about 3 minutes.
+If the pan is looking a little dry, add another drizzle of olive oil to help the onion cook.

-- Pull leaves off of thyme sprigs and add leaves to the onions, then season with salt and pepper.
+- Pull leaves off of thyme sprigs.
+Add thyme leaves to the onions.

-- Juice the lemon, removing any seeds, and add to the onion mixture.
+- Juice the lemon, removing any seeds, and add lemon juice to the onion mixture.
 Stir to combine.

 - Add chicken stock and spinach to onions and stir to combine.
 Bring mixture to a simmer.